 “This is what the LORD says— Israel’s King and Redeemer, the Lord Almighty: I am the first and I am the last; apart from me there is no God.
 Isaiah 44:6

 Note: When LORD is capitalized in the Old Testament, it always refers to Yahweh, the Creator of the universe.
-When a Muslim asks you “Where did Jesus claim to be God?”, you can refer to Rev 1 and 22.
+When a Muslim asks you “Where did Jesus claim to be God?”, you can refer to the book of Revelations 1 and 22.
 Remind them that the Quran also only attributes this to the Almighty.
 Would someone (Jesus), if he were just a prophet make such a claim?
 In the Quran, Surah 57:3 says this of “allah”.
 “He is the First and the Last, the Ascendant and the Intimate, and He is, of all things, Knowing.”
 In the book of Revelation, Jesus declares the same of Himself as the First and the Last.

 When I saw him, I fell at his feet as though dead.
 Then he placed his right hand on me and said: “Do not be afraid.
 I am the First and the Last.
 I am the Living One; I was dead, and now look, I am alive for ever and ever!
 And I hold the keys of death and Hades.
 Rev 1:17-18 Look, I am coming soon!
 My reward is with me, and I will give to each person according to what they have done.
 I am the Alpha and the Omega, the First and the Last, the Beginning and the End.
 Rev 22 12-13

 Christianity, Judaism, and Islam agree in many ways as to what can be claimed solely by God.
 Jesus regularly took on these attributes for Himself.

 In both the Bible and the Quran (Surah 57:1), glory is reserved for the Creator.
 In the Old Testament, Isaiah prophecies that God is not willing to share His Glory with anyone.